Mercedes, Racing Point sharpen focus on Red Bull, Ferrari F1 fortunes

 By James Galloway

-Racing Point truly delivered on their 2020 promise for the first time to lock out the second row of the Hungarian GP grid, to increase focus on the fortunes of would-be Mercedes challengers Ferrari and Red Bull.
+Racing Point truly delivered on their 2020 promise for the first time to lock out the second row of the Hungarian GP grid and increase focus on the would-be Mercedes challengers Ferrari and Red Bull.

 Outperforming two members of F1's usual 'Big Three' on a day Mercedes qualified on pole position by one second, Racing Point will start with two cars on the second row for first time in dry conditions.